crossbario/autobahn-js/doc/reference_wampv1.rst

 Unsubscribe any callback(s) currently subscribed from the given topic.

-.. js:function:: session.unsubscribe ( topic )
+.. js:function:: wampSession.unsubscribe ( topic )

    :param string topic: The URI or CURIE of the topic to unsubscribe from.